 The battery condition is critical to the operation of the car as many functions - ignition, steering, sliding doors, air conditioning all rely on the battery being up to scratch.
-Even if the battery is OK then it is possible to get yourself LOCKED OUT of the car.
+Even if the battery is OK it is possible to get yourself LOCKED OUT of the car.

 Please help!!
 The key fob will not operate the door either electronically or manually.
 I have also tried the spare.
 When I put key into door handle and turn I can not even hear an unlock click.
-I locked out of the car....any ideas?
+I am locked out of the car....any ideas?

 This can happen:

-Do not open the bonnet, lock the doors and take the battery out because if you (or some helpful assistant) then closes the bonnet there is no way of opening the doors or tailgate.
+Do not open the bonnet, lock the doors and take the battery out because if you (or some helpful assistant) then closes the bonnet there is no easy way of opening the doors or tailgate.

-The only way out of this situation will involve grovelling under the car as follows: do wear glasses in case there is a spark or oil drops into your eyes.
+Another way out of this situation will involve grovelling under the car as follows: do wear glasses in case there is a spark or oil drops into your eyes.

 Þórleifur Ugluspegill Ásgeirsson has been there, done that.
 Not quite as hard as he thought.